cpurta/tatonka/README.md

-# Tatanka
+# Tatonka

 ## Description

-Tatanka is an experimental cryptocurrency trading bot written in Go and uses Apache Cassandra.
+Tatonka is an experimental cryptocurrency trading bot written in Go and uses Apache Cassandra.

 ### Features